 Los Angeles honors Kobe, Gianna Bryant with public memorial

-LOS ANGELES, Calif. – Thousands of mourners will gather in Staples Center on Monday to say farewell to Kobe and Gianna Bryant.
+LOS ANGELES, Calif. – Mourners began gathering Monday in downtown Los Angeles to say farewell to Kobe and Gianna Bryant at the Staples Center, hours before Bryant's memorial service was scheduled to start

 The Celebration of Life will feature speakers reflecting on Kobe Bryant's impact on his sport and the world, along with music and retrospectives on Bryant's on-court achievements.
 Bryant became active in film, television and writing after he retired from basketball in 2016.